langjam/jam0003/fuzzlebut/idea.md

 ### Additional info for Add
 Can concat strings, and concat a formatted object.
 Can append items to a list.
+Acts as logical OR for two Bool values

 ### Additional info for Sub
 Can remove characters from a string; `right.type==Int` and `right>0`.